Certified Diver

 Open-sky cenote with sunbeams cutting into the water.
 Turquoise crystal-clear water, accessible rock formations, ideal for underwater photography.
 First cenote of the tour.

-More enclosed, cooler cenote with stalactites and a cavern atmosphere.
+More enclosed, cooler cenote with hanging roots and stalactites.
+Cavern-like atmosphere with filtered light.
 Perfect contrast to Nomozón — the second dive of the day after lunch.

 You have two options: (1) With international certification from any agency — PADI Open Water, SSI, NAUI, CMAS, SDI — you do a guided autonomous dive; or (2) Without certification, you can do discover scuba with a certified instructor who accompanies you during both dives.
 Same price either way.